 2. the condenser and compressor, enclosed in a weather-resistant metal cabinet outdoors

-This type of AC distributes cooled air through your home using the same ducts that circulate warm air from your furnace in winter.
+This type of AC unit distributes cooled air through your home using the same ducts that circulate warm air from your furnace in winter.
 It is the most popular kind and the most economical to install in large premises already fitted with existing ductwork.

 Packaged AC is great for small buildings since it is a space saver.
 It’s also simpler to install.

-Best Central AC Brands Of 2021
+Best Air Conditioner Brands Of 2023

-Trane is one of the best-known and best-loved central AC manufacturers, voted “Most Reliable HVAC Brand” 6 years running.
+Trane is one of the best-known and best-loved central AC manufacturers, voted “Most Reliable HVAC System Brand” 6 years running.
 Trane products are American-made and rigorously tested.
 Dr HVAC is proud to be a Certified Trane Comfort Specialist, a position achieved and maintained by extensive technical training and top-tier customer service.